-In this tutorial I’ll show you how to create a chalkboard type treatment with some gradients, a bristle brush, and some freebies from Vector Mill!
+In this tutorial I’ll show you how to create a chalkboard vector with some gradients, a bristle brush, and some freebies from Vector Mill!
 The tutorial is relatively simple and can be applied to many other Illustrator projects.
 Moreover, you can use the Vector Mill freebies in other projects!

-Below is the final type treatment we will be shooting for.
+Below is the final chalkboard vector we will be shooting for.

 - Program: Adobe Illustrator CS5